 One thing you must never do is OVERFEED YOUR FISH this is the number one reason most fish tanks have water quality issues.
 Small and often is the key.

-Breeding in Captivity
+Breeding Orchid Dottybacks in Captivity – Environment is key!

 This species has often bred in captivity and in the home aquarium, tank-raised specimens are sold alongside wild species.
 You’ll be surprised to learn there is not much difference in price between wild and captive bred.